 - Long Range Planning Committee: The purpose of the Long Range Planning Committee is to provide the Board with reports, recommendations, and suggestions regarding the future needs of Members and a suggested timeframe to implement future facilities and programs to meet those needs.

-- Outreach and Communications Committee: The purpose of the Outreach and Communication Committee is to recommend avenues for improving ways to reach out and interact with Cardholders to facilitate communication and exchange of information; and to recommend information of interest and value to be provided to Cardholders and potential Sun City, Arizona residents.
+- Communication Through Technology Committee: The purpose of the Communication Through Technology Committee is to recommend avenues for improving ways to reach out and interact with Cardholders to facilitate communication and exchange of information; and to recommend information of interest and value to be provided to Cardholders and potential Sun City, Arizona residents.

 - Properties Committee: The purpose of the Properties Committee is to conduct at least three inspections annually of RCSC Facilities; specifically the buildings, equipment, and grounds surrounding the buildings to determine if they are safe, properly cared for and in good condition.
-The Properties Committee will meet with Management to report the status and make recommendations to the Board and/or Management for preservation and care of the facilities.
+The Properties Committee will meet with Senior Management to report the status and make recommendations to the Board and/or Senior Management for preservation and care of the facilities.

 SECTION 2: AD HOC COMMITTEES